 Why?
-Umbraco 9 is better than the previous major versions.
+Umbraco 9 and later is better than the previous major versions.
 Migrating to the .NET Core framework brings better runtime performance, more powerful scalability, and cleaner architecture, among other things that you can look forward to.

 It is also the start of a new release cadence for major versions.
 Going forward we plan to ship two major versions of Umbraco each year.
 The releases will be aligned with Microsoft’s release cadence for .NET ensuring that you’re always running on the latest, fastest, and most secure version of both Umbraco and the underlying framework.

 We will eventually stop supporting the previous major version, but that won’t happen for a while - if you decide to stay on Umbraco 8, you will be supported and safe for quite some time going forward.
 This is because we’ve decided to consider the last minor release of Umbraco 8 as LTS (long-term support).